 Compound Sensing in a Compounding World

-Psychophysical studies of magnitude of subjective estimation of sensory inputs reveal innate mapping of signals on compressive scales.
+Psychophysical studies of a magnitude of subjective estimation of sensory inputs reveal innate mapping of signals on compressive scales.
 Humans can detect sounds intensities ranging over a staggering 12 orders of magnitude precisely because they subjectively map the intensity along a compressive scale such as that described by decibels (Santos-Sacchi 2001).
 Similarly, humans can detect light intensity over a wide dynamic range, and they subjectively map the intensity along a compressed scale such as that described by lumens.
-In fact, cross modality matching studies reveal that both brightness and loudness are power functions with similar stimulus magnitudes (Marks n.d.).
+In fact, cross-modality matching studies reveal that both brightness and loudness are power functions with similar stimulus magnitudes (Marks n.d.).
 The human brain thus uses compressive scales in everyday perception to extract from its high-dimensional sensory inputs — 30,000 auditory nerve fibers and 106 optic nerve fibers — a manageable number of perceptually relevant features.
 From an adaptive perspective, a compressed scale of subjective estimation enables a wider dynamic range of sensory processing which is valuable in environmental signal interpretation, not unlike the Richter scale for earthquakes.

-Visual acuity, depth perception and spatial resolution all operate on a compressive scale.
-When you look down a street, the streetlights appear to be closer and closer together as they get further and further away.
+Visual acuity, depth perception, and spatial resolution all operate on a compressive scale.
+When you look down a street, the street lights appear to be closer and closer together as they get further and further away.
 Again, lower resolution at greater distances and higher resolution at lower distances makes sense.
-It matters less if a predator is 400 or 500 feet away, than if it is four or five feet away.
+It matters less if a predator is 400 or 500 feet away than if it is four or five feet away.
 As Hermann Ebbinghaus, the first person to describe the learning curve and the forgetting curve observed, even the rate at which we learn and forget

 is exponential.
 (Ebbinghaus 1885)

 Selection pressures for compressed scales of subjective estimation are consistent with the reality that natural phenomena generally unfold through an interplay of iteration and recursion, resulting in compounding rather than linear trajectories of development (Wolfram 1984).
-When we step out of the city to take a stroll in nature, we leave an urban landscape of artificially rendered linear rigidity and enter an organic realm populated with elegant curved forms created by self-organization, iteration, and fractal emergence (Mandelbrot 1982).
-When compounding phenomena approach a natural constraint limits are reached, returns diminish and decompounding can result.
+When we step out of the city to take a stroll in nature, we leave an urban landscape of artificially rendered linear rigidity and enter an organic realm populated with elegantly curved forms created by self-organization, iteration, and fractal emergence (Mandelbrot 1982).
+When compounding phenomena approach natural constraint limits are reached, returns diminish and decompounding can result.
 An animal population that outgrows its environment’s ability to support it must stabilize or decrease in size.
 In a similar fashion, a successful, rapidly growing start-up company eventually grows large enough that the market can no longer support continued growth at the same rate.
 Economic cycles represent periods of compounding and decompounding.

 Open up any scientific journal, and you will find natural phenomena tracing curves within man-made, straight-line graphical axes.
 Two cells first become four, then eight, then sixteen, then thirty-two, and so on.
-Eventually the curve may turn and form an S-curve as limits are reached.
+Eventually, the curve may turn and form an S-curve as limits are reached.
 The curve may follow some pattern—perhaps exponential, logarithmic, or power law—but never turns linear.

-Like an intellectual slide rule, modern mathematics reprograms children, turning their cognitive framework for quantification away from utilization of compressed scales and towards employing linear scales that demand equal resolution for all amounts.
-This acquired paradigm may help individuals thrive in the artificiality of the modern socio- cultural-economic landscape, replete with man-made straight lines and standardized tests.
+Like an intellectual slide rule, modern mathematics reprograms children, turning their cognitive framework for quantification away from a utilization of compressed scales and towards employing linear scales that demand an equal resolution for all amounts.
+This acquired paradigm may help individuals thrive in the artificiality of the modern socio-cultural-economic landscape, replete with man-made straight lines and standardized tests.
 However, it is not surprising that dysfunctions in decision-making occur given the potential for mismatch between a particular situation and the paradigm chosen to understand how to approach it.

 For example, most consumers would drive an hour to save $100 on a $200 pair of shoes, but not to save $100 on a $20,000 car.
-Given our innate compressive scale, with low resolution at high numbers and high resolution at low numbers, the $100 discount is barely perceptible on a $20,000 purchase, and substantial on a $200 purchase.
+Given our innate compressive scale, with low resolution at high numbers and high resolution at low numbers, the $100 discount is barely perceptible on a $20,000 purchase and substantial on a $200 purchase.
 In fact, businesses take advantage of this phenomenon all the time by tagging on small fees to large purchases.
-Auto dealers, banks, mortgage companies, hotels, and restaurants have all found that incremental added fees are a useful way to increase revenue – after someone has committed to a large purchase, additional incremental costs become viewed as “rounding errors”.
+Auto dealers, banks, mortgage companies, hotels, and restaurants have all found that incrementally added fees are a useful way to increase revenue – after someone has committed to a large purchase, additional incremental costs become viewed as “rounding errors”.
 Consumers succumb to “impulse buys” at retail checkout counters, added options at automobile dealerships, and extended warranties on appliances for the same reason – low resolution at high numbers.